230Daniel/Utili/SelfHosting.md

 PasswordAuthentication no
 ```

+16. Exit the text editor with `Ctrl+x`, `y`, then `Enter`.

-12. Restart the SSH service with `systemctl restart sshd`.
-Confirm that you can still log in to the new user over SSH.
-Exit the old SSH terminal, and use the direct connection to the user account for the remainder of the setup.
+17. Restart the SSH service with `systemctl restart sshd`.

+18. Set a password for the new user.
+This can be something like "password" because the password cannot be used to log into the server.
+You will need to type it when executing some commands during the rest of the setup. `passwd utili`.

 ## Installing Docker

-1. Follow the instructions [here](https://docs.docker.com/engine/install/debian/#install-using-the-repository) to install Docker on your virtual server.
-Copy each command independently, copying several at once will not work.
+These instructions are copied from [here](https://docs.docker.com/engine/install/debian/#install-using-the-repository).
+If anything goes wrong, refer to the Docker documentation.

+1. Install prerequisites by running `sudo apt update && sudo apt install ca-certificates curl gnupg lsb-release`.

+2. Add Docker's key with `sudo mkdir -p /etc/apt/keyrings && curl -fsSL https://download.docker.com/linux/debian/gpg | sudo gpg --dearmor -o /etc/apt/keyrings/docker.gpg`.

+3. Set up the Docker repository by running `echo "deb [arch=$(dpkg --print-architecture) signed-by=/etc/apt/keyrings/docker.gpg] https://download.docker.com/linux/debian $(lsb_release -cs) stable" | sudo tee /etc/apt/sources.list.d/docker.list > /dev/null`.

+4. Install Docker Engine with `sudo apt update && sudo apt install docker-ce docker-ce-cli containerd.io docker-compose-plugin`.

+5. Make sure that Docker is working by running the Hello World image. `docker run --rm hello-world`.

 ## Cloning Repository